icaven/glm/readme.md

 - Added 16bit pack and unpack to GTC_packing
 - Added 8bit pack and unpack to GTC_packing
 - Added missing bvec* && and || operators
-- Added uround to GTC_integer, fast round on positive values
+- Added iround and uround to GTC_integer, fast round on positive values

 ##### Improvements:
 - Improved GTC_random linearRand documentation